travis-ci/docs-travis-ci-com/source/content/docs/user/languages/javascript-with-nodejs.md

 kind: content
 ---

+## What This Guide Covers

+This guide covers build environment and configuration topics specific to Node.js projects.
+Please make sure to read our [general build configuration guide](/docs/user/build-configuration/) first.

+## Choosing Node versions to test against

-Travis VMs used by Ruby workers provide Node 0.4.12 and NPM 1.0.x.
-Historically Node.js projects were built there but in November 2011 Node.js support was improved to be "first class": testing against multiple Node.js versions on a separate set of VMs.
+Historically Node.js projects were built on Ruby workers but in November 2011 Node.js support was improved to be "first class": testing against multiple Node.js versions on a separate set of VMs.
 We recommend that you use them to test your Node.js project.
 Add the following line to .travis.yml: